Name(s) of author(s): Calibri 12, bold

 We do not accept, already published works, multiple submissions (your article has been submitted concurrently to other publications) or redundant publications (see here).
 We only welcome original submissions.

 Therefore, when writing your article, please put it in the context of previous research, (as stated in the *Style Guide), which needs to be properly acknowledged and referenced.
 If your article is the second, third, etc, in a series arising from a single research project, please specify that and reference the primary publication.
 Do not plagiarize your or others previous work, represent it accurately in paraphrases (reference citations) and quotations, and do not copy any references unless you have read the cited work.
-The principle of honesty requires you to approach proofs, arguments and opinions both in agreement with your own view and opposed to it.

 Authors are fully responsible for the integrity of their work, therefore, please double-check your information, quotations, bibliographic sources before submitting the article for publication.
 Data fabrication, falsification or manipulation is forbidden.
 Authors are also responsible for obtaining permission to reproduce any tables, figures and photos/pictures they may want to use in their articles.